-The final option is for the patient to order their own lab work through Directlabs.com or AccesaLabs.com, which are these third-party intermediaries that allow consumers to order their own blood testing.
-I don't think there's any [real] reason to do that.
-If you're a clinician and you have the ability to order labs and you have accounts through Professional Co-op, they're absolutely going to be able to get better pricing versus having the patient order it themselves.
-As a clinician, you can pass that pricing on to your patients.
+The final option is for a patient to order his own blood work through Directlabs.com or AccesaLabs.com, which are these new third-party intermediaries that allow consumers to order their own blood testing.
+There is no reason really to do that.
+If you're a clinician and you have accounts with Professional Co-op or any of these labs, they're absolutely going to be able to get better pricing through you than they will be able to by just ordering these tests through these providers because these providers make money by offering these tests, whereas as a clinician, you just pass the pricing that you get on to your patients.
 It's going to be much lower than through DirectLabs or a similar provider.